Product Center

 Hubei Jianghan New Materials Co., Ltd. patented (3-(N-Imidazolyl)Propyltriethoxysilane and Synthesis Method), used for metal surface treatment, resin adhesion improvement, and corrosion inhibition.

-Gewuzhi New Materials Co., Ltd. specializes in R&D and production of copper foil chemicals, providing high-performance surface treatment solutions for electronics and lithium batteries.
+Wuhan Hugarise New Material Co., Ltd. specializes in R&D and production of copper foil chemicals, providing high-performance surface treatment solutions for electronics and lithium batteries.
 Through proprietary NEOS, PCU, and 110 series products, the company enhances copper foil stability, tensile strength, and oxidation resistance while advancing chromium-free processes for green manufacturing.
 With technical expertise and customized services, Gewuzhi has become a key domestic supplier, supporting localization of high-end materials in 5G communication and new energy battery industries.

 Applications of Sodium 3-Chl...